 A mad, manic, still speeding, lullaby, now floating on a damn fine final mantra of “You and I weren’t born to follow.”

 Inner Flight, I`m Coming Down, and Shine Like Stars, all initially featured variations on Robert “Throb” Young`s dynamite Damaged country lick.
 The latter is present, fucked up and fragile, cracked like the sleep-deprived echo that would karaoke inside my addled head.
 Higher Than The Sun and Damaged might be the most perfect songs that The Scream ever wrote.
-I once ranted about the latter to Weatherall, while hammered, cornering and bothering him when he was attempting to have a night off at Danny Rampling`s post-Shoom mid-week house haunt, Glam.
+I once ranted about the latter to Weatherall, while hammered, cornering and bothering him when he was attempting to have a night off at Danny Rampling`s post-Shoom mid-week house haunt, Pure Sexy.

 These demos, you know, they do run like a diary.
 Has anyone ever thought about using Screamdelica as the basis for a book, or a film?
 Can I copyright that idea, or have first shot at the script?
 There were so many of us living in the margins – on tins of shoplifted baked beans – as The Second Summer Of Love`s ecstatic wave hit its high watermark, and crashed.
 Leaving me, and the people I knew, penniless, stranded, with only the biker boots and leather strides we stood up in, users, addicts, and chump-change dealers.
 Breakdowns, ODs, and suicides.
 Young lives derailed and cut short.

 “People can be precious but they ain`t for keeping.”

 70 kilos, amigo, and I`m gonna get that inked somewhere else.

 You can purchase Primal Scream`s Demodelica here.